Computer graphic studios, render farms, render software developers

 - Compatibility with Linux GPU renders, including Octane, V-Ray, RedShift and others.

 - Integration with cloud services for data storage (Amazon S3, Dropbox, etc.).
-There is also built-in p2p efficient data transfer component, optimized for multicast download (not implemented in MVP).
+There is also built-in p2p efficient data transfer component, optimized for multicast download.

 - An infrastructure to build p2p rendering market.
 The rendering engine companies could consider implementing their own competitor to XRNDR (rendertoken.com) Octane project.
 SONM is a distributed blockchain backed computer resources market, providing a stable and matured platform for such kind of projects.
 It ensures payments, contracts, strong community, plenty of resource.
 Using SONM will require minimum or even no software modifications because of general purpose nature of SONM.
 SONM software engineers have huge experience in enterprise integration projects, minimising risks, costs and delivery time.